toddfoster/adlessCalc/readme.md

 * perf: must be snappy!
 * icon
 * unicode multiply,divide symbols
+* Alert user of process to save webapp on home screen if not window.navigator.standalone
 * keyboard input (use form text field for display instead of simple div? catch operation keys?)
 * test, deal with floating point precision problems (return 1 instead of 0.9999...)